 Sunscreen Myth #1: Is sunscreen necessary all year round?

 This may seem true, but hold on for just a minute.
-Although UV rays can be present in the winters, cloudy or rainy days, it’s not necessary.
+Although UV rays can be present in the winters, cloudy or rainy days, it’s not necessarily true.
 On some days, the radiation levels fall so low that sunscreen isn’t needed.

 Unless you’ve got super sun-sensitive skin, a UV index of 0-2 means minimal danger.
 And for measuring your local UV level, you can check the internet or on special apps.